Hannah Blundell: Chelsea

 After a strong 2014 season, starting in 12 of Chelsea's 14 WSL games, Blundell was nominated for the PFA Women's Young Player of the Year award, losing out to Leah Williamson.
 She was again nominated for the same award a year later as Chelsea did the double, winning their first WSL title and FA Cup with Blundell playing the entire final, the first to be held at Wembley Stadium.
 This time she lost out to Beth Mead.
 Blundell was, however, named as the club's Young Player of the Year, shared with Millie Bright.
 In January 2017, she signed a new two-year contract.
 Blundell remained Chelsea's first-choice right-back for the following two seasons.

 During the 2019–20 season opener, Blundell suffered a quad injury which kept her sidelined for 11 weeks with Maren Mjelde laying claim to the starting role in her absence.
 In February 2020, Blundell signed a new two-and-a-half-year contract until June 2022.
 However, by the following season, Blundell had also fallen behind out-of-position winger Niamh Charles in the depth chart, starting just 6 of Chelsea's 39 games with Charles and veteran Jessica Carter starting as full-backs ahead of Blundell in the 4–0 2021 UEFA Women's Champions League Final defeat to Barcelona.

 Manchester United

 On 23 July 2021, Manchester United announced the signing of Blundell on a two-year deal with the option of a further year.
 The move was part of the transfer that saw Lauren James join Chelsea.
 In her second season with the club, Blundell was voted Players' Player of the Season by her teammates.

 After missing the entire 2024–25 season through maternity leave, Blundell made her first appearance for United since May 2024 during a 3–2 victory against Brighton & Hove Albion on 2 November 2025.
+She departed the club following the expiration of her contract at the end of the 2025–26 season, having made 95 appearances and scored 3 goals for United.

+Everton

+On 9 January 2026, Blundell joined Everton on loan for the remainder of the 2025–26 season, making 10 appearances during this spell.
+She signed for the club on a permanent deal on 20 July 2026.